marina378/Run-Code-Repeat_OpenSim/README.md

 **To Create the Musculoskeletal Model:**
 Download OpenSim: https://simtk.org/frs/?group_id=91

-**In Order to Run Our Code and Get the Output: Hip Flexion Moment vs. % Gait Cycle Plots** Download the OpenSim Package.
+**In Order to Run Our Code and Get the Output: Hip Flexion Moment vs. % Gait Cycle Plots:**
+Download the OpenSim Package.
 Look for instructions under "Setting up your Python scripting environment" at https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+in+Python#ScriptinginPython-AccessingelementsofVecXandVectorusingbrackets

 **Breakdown of our code (SensitivityAnalysisOfHipFlexion.py):**